 The Insurance Company

-Remember, when replacing a wood flooring you want to make sure to account for the cost of several things in addition to the flooring itself.
+Remember, when replacing wood flooring you want to make sure to account for the cost of several things in addition to the flooring itself.
 These things include demolition, installation, remove and replace baseboards, underlayment, and transition pieces.
-If your floor has been discontinued, it is important to replace the entire area with the same wood floor and not just the damaged area in order to restore the home back to the original look.
-The value of your home will surely be affected by having an abomination of different pieced together flooring.
+If your floor has been discontinued, it is important to replace the entire area with the same wood floor and not just the damaged area to restore the home to its original look.
+The value of your home will surely be affected by having an abomination of different pieced-together flooring.

 The Settlement